Vyralmarketing/mustafa-faiz/_posts/2020-11-18-wishing-you-a-happy-thanksgiving.md

 ---
 layout: post
-title: Wishing you a happy Thanksgiving
+title: Wishing You a Happy Thanksgiving
 date: 2020-11-18 14:21:54
 tags:
 excerpt: Here’s what I’m grateful for this Thanksgiving.